Historia de la Musica Rock

-Historia de la Musica Rock is the third studio album by the American noise rock band Pussy Galore, released in 1990 by Caroline Records in America and Rough Trade Records in England.
+Historia de la Musica Rock is the third and final studio album by the American noise rock band Pussy Galore, released in 1990 by Caroline Records in America and Rough Trade Records in England.
 It was their final studio album.

 The album was recorded in two days.
 The title and cover spoof a series of compilations published in the early 1980s by Orbis records in Spain.

 Critical reception

 The Washington Post wrote: "Pussy Galore wants to play bad and be great.
 But, as Historia proves yet again, only the first part of that formula can be learned."